Student Services and Amenities Fee (SSAF) rates are determined by the Australian Government and set on an annual basis.

 Higher education and Foundation Studies students

-You will be charged on a pro-rata basis each semester at the rate of $3.07 per credit point for each course you are enrolled in, up to a maximum of $294 for the year.
+In 2022, you will be charged on a pro-rata basis each semester at the rate of $3.29 per credit point for each course you are enrolled in, up to a maximum of $315 for the year.

 Vocational education students

-You will be charged on a pro-rata basis at the rate of $0.41 per nominal student contact hour, up to a maximum of $294 for the year.
+In 2022, you will be charged on a pro-rata basis at the rate of $0.44 per nominal student contact hour, up to a maximum of $315 for the year.

 If you are a vocational education student and you are eligible for a concession on your tuition fees, you are also eligible for a concession on the SSAF.
-The concession rate is $0.08 per nominal student contact hour, which is the same as the 2016 rate.
+The 2022 concession rate is $0.09 per nominal student contact hour; the 2021 concession rate was also $0.09.

 Invoicing and payment